-20:20:20 environmental target, which consists of a 20% reduction in greenhouse gases, a 20% share of renewable energy in the EU's total energy consumption and a 20% increase in energy efficiency by 2020.
+The Directive sets a legally binding mandatory national target for the overall share of energy from renewable sources for each Member State.
+This package is designed to achieve the EU's overall 20:20:20 environmental target, which consists of a 20% reduction in greenhouse gases, a 20% share of renewable energy in the EU's total energy consumption and a 20% increase in energy efficiency by 2020.
 To ensure that the mandatory national targets are achieved, Member States must follow an indicative trajectory towards the achievement of their target as outlined in Ireland's National Renewable Energy Action Plan (NREAP).

-The first Renewable Energy Directive (RED)15 is legislation that influenced the growth of renewable energy in the EU and Ireland for the decade ending in 2020.
-From 2021, RED was replaced by the second Renewable Energy Directive (REDII),16 which continues to promote the growth of renewable energy out to 2030.
+The first Renewable Energy Directive (RED) is legislation that influenced the growth of renewable energy in the EU and Ireland for the decade ending in 2020.
+From 2021, RED was replaced by the second Renewable Energy Directive (REDII), which continues to promote the growth of renewable energy out to 2030.
 Ireland's mandatory national target for 2020 was to supply 16% of its overall energy needs from renewable sources.
 This target covered energy in the form of electricity (RES-E), heat (RES-H) and transport fuels (RES-T).
-Ireland fell just short of this target with total GFC reaching 13.5%.
+Ireland fell just short of this target with the total renewable share of gross final consumption (GFC) reaching 13.5%.
 REDII introduced a binding EU-wide target for overall RES of 32% in 2030 and requires Member States to set their national contributions to the EU-wide target.
 As per the National Energy and Climate Plan (NECP) 2021-2030, Ireland's overall RES target is 34.1% in 2030.